ScrierOne/Assorted-Adjustments/README.md

 Different from the Tweaks Anthology component in that this one gives HLAs to *all classes* starting from level 21, whereas Tweaks Anthology delays them to 21 for those classes that would have gotten them earlier.
 Makes a difference for Rogue classes, who normally get their first HLA at level 24.

-### Berserker Enrage Disables Spellcasting
+### Berserker Enrage disables spellcasting

 A straight nerf.
 Prevents Wizard spells, Priest spells, and magical innates.
 Allows non-magical abilities and item usage.

-### Minsc Remains Controllable While Using His Berserk Ability
+### Minsc remains controllable while using his Berserk ability

 A straight buff.
 The Berserk status effect (which normally makes Minsc uncontrollable) is removed, and the +2 to hit and damage bonus the Berserk status effect would normally grant is made a separate effect of the ability.
 Spellcasting is disabled, as with the Berserker component.